andrewkshim/react-animatronics/docs/walkthrough.md

 ];
 ```

-Be cautious when doing this though.
+However, be cautious when doing this.
 React-animatronics uses
-[`getComputedStyle`][getComputedStyle] to support this, and it will temporarily
+[`getComputedStyle`][getComputedStyle] to do this, so you may run into
+unexpected behavior accross different browsers.
+It also needs to temporarily
-manipulate the `style` on the actual DOM nodes (so your controlled components
+manipulate the `style` on the actual DOM nodes, so your controlled components
-need to be class components).
+need to be class components.

 That's the end of the walkthrough.
 If any parts were confusing or unclear, please
 let me know by [filing an issue][issue] or [submitting a pull request][pr].